NXP Semiconductors sells China JV stake as Qualcomm takeover awaits Beijing nod

-BEIJING (Reuters) - U.S. chipmaker NXP Semiconductors NV (NXPI.O), target of a $44 billion takeover by Qualcomm Inc (QCOM.O) that is awaiting approval by Chinese antimonopoly regulators, has sold its stake in a Chinese chip-design joint venture.
+BEIJING, March 28 (Reuters) - U.S. chipmaker NXP Semiconductors NV, target of a $44 billion takeover by Qualcomm Inc that is awaiting approval by Chinese antimonopoly regulators, has sold its stake in a Chinese chip-design joint venture.

 The divesture could potentially help ease competition concerns by lowering NXP’s exposure to the Chinese market as the country’s commerce ministry considers Qualcomm’s takeover bid.

-Qualcomm has received approval from the other eight of nine required regulators to finalize its acquisition. [nL8N1PD4I0]
+Qualcomm has received approval from the other eight of nine required regulators to finalise its acquisition.

 In January, NXP announced the end date for the transaction was extended to April 25, following multiple prior extensions.